 Illegally modified Mercedes seized in Germany; owner claims he just bought it

-Illegally modified Mercedes seized in Germany; owner claims he just bought it2 min read .
-Updated: 26 Dec 2021, 10:58 AM IST
+Illegally modified Mercedes seized in Germany; owner claims he just bought it

 The seized Mercedes C-Class had an engine that was leaking oil and its rims were damaged with different tyre profiles.